Skip to content

 What sets FastCDC apart from earlier CDC algorithms is its normalized chunking technique.
 Rather than applying a single hash mask throughout, it uses a stricter mask below the average size target and a more permissive one above it, nudging the chunk size distribution toward the desired average without sacrificing the content-adaptive nature of CDC

-fastcdc_32k is the default and works well for most use cases
+• fastcdc_32k is the finest-grained CDC preset and works well for most CDC use cases

 Both algorithms use FastCDC with normalized chunking and a fixed seed (0) for reproducibility